apurva-shrivastava/Bike-Sharing-Demand-Prediction/README.md

 The main files in this repository are:

-- `bike_sharing_prediction.ipynb`: Jupyter Notebook containing a detailed step-by-step process of data preprocessing, model training, and evaluation.
+- `bike_sharing_demand_prediction.ipynb`: Jupyter Notebook containing a detailed step-by-step process of data preprocessing, model training, and evaluation.